Six months in, ticket-e-split is already in 49 cities and 17 states

 What ticket-e-split is banking on is volume.
 Venue size doesn’t matter to them, because they’re going after the total percentage, each user is an exponent and their system doesn’t care if that exponent is one Excel Center, or five Northwoods League baseball teams.
 So, they can build their market by plucking low-hanging fruit, those underserved small markets and non-profits that are begging for ticket and booking management, but are too small for a multi-billion dollar goliath like Ticketmaster, which was estimated in 2008 to control a 25 percent market share, to bother with.

-Page 3 of 3 - “We treat the small venues the same way we treat the large venues,” noted Schultz, who upon being questioned explained that ticket-e-split could manage ticket sales for most any type or size local act whether it be a band at the Legion or the PRCA rodeo during Western Fest.
+“We treat the small venues the same way we treat the large venues,” noted Schultz, who upon being questioned explained that ticket-e-split could manage ticket sales for most any type or size local act whether it be a band at the Legion or the PRCA rodeo during Western Fest.
 “We give them a better tool than Ticketmaster has available and we don’t charge them for it.
 We are currently replacing five or six ticketmaster contracts at this time and will continue to do so as existing contracts with venues expire.

 So, now Shultz and the sales crew including Lynn Blue, Nick Kootsikas among others are generally off wheelin’ and dealin’ across the country at trade shows, conventions and meetings.
 “Spreading the gospel and closing deals,” as Shultz says.
 They are followed closely by Dan Eggen and team for the equipment installation and on site systems and operations training.